Links for Libraries:

-Online Resources for Primary Students:
+Online Resources for Primary Students

-(Username: isgr and Password: isgr)
+(Username for the above 3 sites : isgr and Password: isgr)

 A new picture book, “From My Window”, about children staying home during the corona virus pandemic is available for free here.
 You can also download it from this page: